pmourlanne/fiqs/docs/index.rst

 Compatibility
 -------------

-fiqs is compatible with Elasticsearch 5.X and works with both Python 2.7 and Python 3.3
+fiqs is compatible with Elasticsearch 6.X and works with Python3

 Contributing